-On your trip to Dhaka, discover the architecture of the Old Town, with buildings dating from the Mughal Empire to British Colonial times.
-As well as mosques, monasteries and temples dating back to the 17th century, tourist attractions include Banga Bhaban, the President's official residence.
-Lalbagh Fort, once the site of revolt against British rule, is today home to a museum and numerous monuments.
+Lalbagh Fort, once a site of revolt against British rule, is today home to a museum and numerous monuments.
 One of the city's greatest architectural wonders is Jatiya Sangjad Bhaban, the National Parliament building.
-Book your visit in advance for the best prices and enjoy a relaxing stroll around the gardens, a surprising oasis of calm in the heart of one of the busiest cities in the world.
+Book your visit in advance for the best prices and enjoy a relaxing stroll around the peaceful gardens – an oasis of calm in the heart of one of the world’s busiest cities.

-One of the biggest draws for tourists to the region is Cox’s Bazar, 125km of gently sloping sandy beach, reputed to be the longest beach in the world.
-To get a true picture of just how dramatic and beautiful this part of the world is, make sure you include a Bandarban Hill tracts tour on your itinerary.
-This will take you into the heartland of Bangladesh and to dramatic locations such as Boga Lake and the magnificent architecture of the Buddha Dhatu Jadi temple.
+One of the biggest draws for tourists to the region is Cox’s Bazar, 121km of gently sloping powdery beach, reputed to be the world’s third-longest.
+To get a true picture of just how dramatic and beautiful this region is, make sure you include a tour of Bandarban, part of the Chittagong Hill Tracts.
+This will take you into the heartland of Bangladesh and to dramatic locations such as Boga Lake and the magnificent architecture of Buddha Dhatu Jadi, a Theravada Buddhist temple.

-It’s easy to spot the British influences on your trip to Dhaka.
-The Ahsan Manzil, a Raj-era building, was once home to the Nawab of Dhaka.
+It is easy to spot the British influences on your trip to Dhaka.
+The Ahsan Manzil, a Raj-era building, was once home to the Nawab (Mughal governor) of Dhaka.
 Its pink stonework and imposing dome ensure it is visible for miles around, and today it houses a museum.